To open the other parts of the article, please use the links at the end of this part.

 Part 6: Deactivating unused hardware

-- Finish by clicking OK.
-The modifications will be immediately effective.
+- Click OK.
+The changes to the external medium will be immediately effective.